Vitiligo: Diagnosis and treatment

 If you need treatment targeted to a certain part of your body, your dermatologist may prescribe laser therapy.
 A laser can target a small section of skin, so there’s less effect on skin that doesn’t need treatment.

 Light therapy is most effective at restoring color to the face and neck.
-The lips, tips of the fingers, and toes are least responsive to treatment with light therapy.
+Like other treatments for vitiligo, the lips, tips of the fingers, and toes are least responsive to treatment with light therapy.

 If light therapy is an option for you, you will need a number of treatments.